Caroverine

 Pregnancy

 cautionCaroverine is not recommended for use in pregnant women unless absolutely necessary.
-Your doctor will advise this medicine only if the benefits over weigh the risk.
+Your doctor will advise this medicine only if the benefits outweigh the risks.

 Breast Feeding

 cautionCaroverine is not recommended for use in breastfeeding women unless absolutely necessary.
-Your doctor will advise this medicine only if the benefits over weigh the risk.
+Your doctor will advise this medicine only if the benefits outweigh the risks.

 Driving